Skip to Content

 What's actually happening when we can't hear high-pitched sounds?

 Our ears are incredible, delicate, but also complex systems designed to pick up a huge range of frequencies, from the low rumble of thunder to the high chirp of a bird.
 But like any system, they can wear down over time.
-The cells in your inner ear (called hair cells) are responsible for translating sound vibrations into electrical signals that your brain can understand.

-These cells don’t regenerate.
-Over time, especially with regular exposure to noise, the hair cells that respond to higher frequencies are often the first to become damaged.
-This kind of hearing loss is called high-frequency hearing loss, and it’s one of the most common types, especially as we get older.
+These cells don’t regenerate, and over time, especially with regular exposure to noise, the hair cells that respond to higher frequencies are often the first to become damaged.

 Related reading: High-frequency hearing loss: What you need to know